 In this format, the SF statement may be any Special Function program statement.
 Each time IF executes, the condition defined within the statement is tested.
 If the MATH expression is true (non-zero), statements in the THEN section execute; any statements in the ELSE section are skipped.
-If the MATH expression is false (zero), statements in the THEN section execute.
+If the MATH expression is false (zero), statements in the THEN section are skipped; any statements in the ELSE section execute.